Dr. Jekyll and Mr. Hyde (disambiguation)

-Strange Case of Dr Jekyll and Mr Hyde, is a 1886 novella by Robert Louis Stevenson.
+Strange Case of Dr Jekyll and Mr Hyde is an 1886 novella by Robert Louis Stevenson.

 This page lists Wikipedia articles using "Dr. Jekyll and Mr. Hyde" or a very similar name, or links to the most closely related article for items using that name that do not have a Wikipedia article.
 For a fuller list of adaptations, including those using other names, see Adaptations of Strange Case of Dr. Jekyll and Mr. Hyde.

 Dr. Jekyll and Mr. Hyde may also refer to: